 - 1. Shut off the unit, including the pilot.
 Allow the unit to cool for at least thirty minutes. - 2.
-Inspect burner, pilot and primary air inlet holes on injector for dust and dirt (see Figure 31). - 3.
+Inspect burner, pilot and primary air inlet holes on injector for dust and dirt (see Figure 25). - 3.
 Blow air through the ports/slots and holes in the burner.
 Also clean the pilot assembly.

-- Check the injector holder located at the end of the burner tube again.
-Remove any large particles of dust, dirt, lint, or pet hair with a soft cloth or vacuum cleaner nozzle - 5.
-Blow air into the primary air holes on the injector holder. - In case any large clumps of dust have now been pushed into the burner.
+AND PILOT AIR INLET HOLE 4.
+Check the injector holder located at the end of the burner tube again.
+Remove any

+- arge particles of dust, dirt, lint, or pet hair with a soft cloth or vacuum cleaner nozzle.
+Blow air into the primary air holes on the - Blow air into the primary air holes on the injector holder. - In case any large clumps of dust have now been pushed into the burner.
 Repeat steps 3 and 4.

-Figure 31 - Burner and Injector Holder
+Figure 25 - Burner and Injector Holder